jdoleary/Spellmasons/docs/TasksCurrent.md

+- could prediction pushs hook into the same function that headless uses to calculate pushes all at once??
 - Make picking an upgrade an awaitable message.
 This will make it so that you don't finish entering the portal until you pick an upgrade.
 And it will wait to take your screen to the next level until you are done picking
     - Show when waiting on other players to pick upgrades
     - Fix double spend, don't show upgrade screen for upgrades with pickup id that you've already picked for
 - Visually change perk backgrounds so they don't look like spells
+    - what if perks displayed as a horizontal card
 - update electron build to look in savesDir
     - game files install to: C:\Users\Jordan\AppData\Local\spellmasons
     - steam files download to: C:\Program Files (x86)\Steam\steamapps\common\Spellmasons